peterjacobson/form-validation-problem/README.md

+# Peter's solution
+## Approach
+Use plain React.
+With just two hours I'll pull in react from a CDN and focus on implementing clean, readable validations.
+I prefer writing easily readable code over comments, so will endeavour to make my code self-documenting.

+## Tooling
+ - Serving: (npm) live-server to hot-reload the code for quicker dev.
+ - Editor: Atom-Beta, which has excellent syntax highlighting.
+I have a number of custom snippets to speed my coding.
+ - Debugging: Using the Google Chrome React Extension

 # [Form validation problem](https://springload.github.io/form-validation-problem/)

 We've created this problem to evaluate how developers tackle a real-world problem.
 If you've been assigned this problem you should spend around **2 hours** working on it.
 The last thing we want you to do is toil away for days on end!